-The ACCC has recently concluded its review of the safety standard for exercise cycles and the standard remains unchanged.
+The ACCC concluded its review of the mandatory standard for exercise cycles on 19 October 2017 and the standard remains unchanged.

 The mandatory standard for exercise cycles prescribes requirements for construction and design.
 It also mandates instructions for use of the exercise cycle.